MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/views.md

 *If you're familiar with the principles behind views, you can jump to the [docs page](../feeds/views.md) to quickly start using them.*

-Views enable you to share subsets of the NuGet, npm, Maven, and Python package-versions in your feed with consumers.
+Views enable you to share subsets of the NuGet, npm, Maven, Python and Universal Packages package-versions in your feed with consumers.
 A common use for views is to share package versions that have been tested, validated, or deployed but hold back packages still under development and packages that didn't meet a quality bar.

 ## Views and upstream sources